gleicon/mcpfier/README.md

 # MCPFier

 MCPFier transforms any command, script, or tool into a standardized [MCP (Model Context Protocol)](https://modelcontextprotocol.io/docs/getting-started/intro) server that LLMs can use seamlessly.

-You can also create commands based on internal APIs or Webhooks.
-It is a no code platform to quickly augment your AI development.

-Ships with a comprehensive analytics module and flexible configuration options.
+A complete MCP-to-API gateway supporting three execution modes: local commands, containerized execution, and webhook/API calls.
+Ships with embedded analytics, authentication, and a web dashboard.

-Think "GitHub Actions for MCP" - configure once, use everywhere.
-Check the bundled config for examples.
-All you need is a MCP client enabled environment.
+Think "GitHub Actions for MCP" with enterprise features - configure once, use everywhere with comprehensive monitoring and security.

 ![MCPFier Diagram](images/MCPFier_Diagram.png)